-First of all, we need to get one thing straight here.
-The Toyota Tundra is one of the most reliable and dependable trucks you can buy in the used market.
-Even so, every vehicle has its faults that become apparent over time, so here are some things to watch out for if you’re thinking of buying a used Toyota Tundra.
+The Toyota Tundra is one of the most reliable and dependable trucks you can buy in the used market, but every vehicle has its faults that become apparent over time and here are some things you need to watch out for if you’re thinking of buying a used Toyota Tundra.

 - Failure of the secondary air injection system